munificent/journal/_posts/2015-02-01-what-color-is-your-function.md

 ---
 layout: post
 title: "What Color is Your Function?"
-categories: code language dart lua golang javascript
+categories: code language dart lua go javascript
 ---

 I don't know about you, but nothing gets me going in the morning quite like a